WARBL not detected.

 The Note channel input allows you to select the MIDI channel (1-16) used for sending notes from WARBL.
 This should typically be left set to "1".

 The Transient note filter filters out very brief unwanted notes by adding a small delay to the tonehole sensors.
 This can be particularly useful when using note annotation software to transcribe your playing.
 Without the filter, there can be very brief notes that you might not necessarily hear but that will be transcribed.
-The filter can also be used to "clean up" the sound of your playing by removing "crossing noises" that occur while chaning from one fingering pattern to another.
+The filter can also be used to "clean up" the sound of your playing by removing "crossing noises" that occur while changing from one fingering pattern to another.
 Be aware, however, that because the filter works by adding a delay, setting it too high will give a "sluggish" feel.
-Set it to "0" for the fastest possible tonehole response, or try a setting of around "8" to filter out the most brief unwanted notes.
+Set it to "0" for the fastest possible tonehole response.

 These settings control the way that the register is changed by overblowing.
 Each variable below has a setting for a bag and one for the breath (mouthpiece). which settings are used depends on whether you currently have Bag or Breath selected in the main Note Trigger and Register Control panel (the currently selected group of settings are surrounded by a white box).
 The variables that are most likely to need adjustment are located near the top.
 Clicking the Bag defaults button will restore the default bag settings for all variables in the panel, and clicking the Breath defaults button will restore the default settings for breath.
 Units are not shown for some of these settings because they use arbitrary units.